top of page

 Harper graduated from Indiana University in May 2025 with a B.S. in Exercise Science and a minor in Chemistry.
 During her undergraduate studies, she was honored to receive the School of Public Health Honors Notation, an award granted to only 11 students out of a graduating class of 864.

-She currently serves as a Research Assistant in the Clinical Neurotrauma Lab, where her work centers on brain health and its intersection with athletics.
-The projects investigate the neuroprotective role of omega-3 fatty acids, the effects of sports-related head trauma in aging female athletes, the acute neurological consequences of emerging sexual behaviors, and the efficacy of vestibulo-ocular therapy in addressing neural dysfunction.
-She played a key role in a novel study examining the physiological effects of sexual choking, contributing to data collection, blood analysis, and manuscript preparation.
-In another project focused on aging former female athletes, she assists in data collection and analysis.
+She currently serves as a Research Coordinator in the Clinical Neurotrauma Lab, where her work centers on brain health and its intersection with athletics.
+She currently focuses on a study investigating the neuroprotective role of omega-3 fatty acids, and aids in other studies as needed.
+Harper played a key role in a novel study examining the physiological effects of sexual choking, contributing to data collection, blood analysis, and manuscript preparation.

-In addition to her research, she works as a patient care technician in the emergency room, where she has gained hands-on experience in acute clinical care.
+In addition to research, she previously worked as a patient care technician and physician secretary in the emergency room, where she has gained hands-on experience in acute clinical care.
 The combination of clinical exposure and research has deepened her passion for medicine and affirmed her decision to pursue a career as a physician.
-She plans to attend medical school with specific interests in dermatology and pediatrics, and she is committed to continuing her involvement in research as a means of advancing evidence-based care.
+Harper plans to attend medical school with an open mind in hopes of finding a field she is passionate about.
+She is committed to continuing her involvement in research as a means of advancing evidence-based care.